What You Need to Know About Taxes

 Freelancers and independent contractors, like Ride-share drivers are free to work when they want, how much they want, including the days of the week, and the time of day.
 That flexibility comes with being self-employed – your own boss.

-Being Self-Employed is very different than being an employee.
-Ride-share drivers required to file their income taxes as self-employed, which means that in addition to completing the usual income tax forms, the form T2125, must also be included which reports self-employed income and sets out the self-employed tax deductions being claimed.
+Being self-employed is very different than being an employee.
+Ride-share drivers are required to file their income taxes as self-employed individuals, which means that in addition to completing the usual income tax forms, the T2125 form must also be included which reports self-employed income and sets out the self-employed tax deductions being claimed.

 Which Tax Forms?